MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-desktop-files.md

 You can't upload files from personal OneDrive accounts.

-## Publish a file from Power BI Desktop to your Power BI site
+## Publish a file from Power BI Desktop to the Power BI service

 Using **Publish** from Power BI Desktop is similar uploading files in the Power BI service.
 Both initially import your file data from a local drive or connect to it on OneDrive.
 However, there are differences.
 If you upload from a local drive, refresh that data frequently to ensure the online and local copies of the data are current with each other.